vatpac-technology/sops/docs/oceanic/general.md

 !!!
 Information
     Auckland Oceanic airspace does not have a transition layer, except within the Rarotonga, Samoa and Norfolk Island QNH zones.

-    Aircraft within Auckland Oceanic airspace should use the standard altimeter setting of 1013.2hpa unless within the aforementioned QNH zones.
+    Aircraft within Auckland Oceanic airspace should use the standard altimeter setting of 1013 hPa unless within the aforementioned QNH zones.